-The UC Botanical Garden comprises one of the most diverse plant collections in the country with about 13,000 taxa.
+The UC Botanical Garden comprises one of the most diverse plant collections in the country with over 10,000 taxa.
 Of these, about 70% are of wild-origin, making it a unique collection for research.
-In this global collection, there are currently 2000 rare or endangered taxa, represented by 2,203 accessions (there are multiples of several of the taxa).
+In this global collection, there are currently 2,000 rare or endangered taxa, represented by 2,203 accessions (there are multiples of several of the taxa).
 These can be made available for conservation projects.
 The major focus of our conservation efforts is on the native California flora, especially in the San Francisco Bay Area.

 Projects with California Natives:

 For California native plants, the Garden has about 1,600 taxa, representing about 28% of the native flora; it is the largest collection of native California flora in the country.
 In this collection, there are 208 taxa (297 accessions) of rare or endangered plants as designated by the California Native Plant Society.
 These represent 25% of all rare taxa in California.
 Our efforts on seed storage and propagation focus on local threatened or endangered species, with the goal of preserving and providing material suitable for reintroduction.
 The now virtually extinct Baker’s Larkspur, Delphinium bakeri, known from only a single Marin locality, features prominently in these efforts.

 We work in partnership with the national Center for Plant Conservation, California Department of Fish & Game, California State Parks, the National Park Service, US Fish & Wildlife Service, US Bureau of Land Management, the California Native Plant Society, and others.